plone/training/addons.rst

 In the section ``[instance]`` there is a variable called ``eggs``, which has a list of *eggs* as a value.
 Add the following eggs:

-We already have added the addons that we will use now:
+We already have added the ad-dons that we will use now:

 * ``Products.PloneFormGen``
 * ``collective.plonetruegallery``